Small suburb near NYC with artistic past

 Within North Jersey’s historic Bergen County lies the artsy borough of Leonia, a small community with a rich heritage of both creativity and exceptional education.
 “Leonia is this beautiful little suburban town tucked within walking distance of the George Washington Bridge and public transportation into the city,” says Andee Post, a Realtor with Keller Williams Valley Realty, who grew up in Leonia, works with the Rotary Club of The Palisades and serves as the Vice President of the Leonia Arts organization.
 “It really is the quintessential bedroom community.”
 It was first settled in 1668 during the Bergen colony’s early years, and the community evolved from a farming community into the rail suburb of “West Fort Lee” during the mid-19th century before becoming its own borough in 1894.
 As rural Bergen County suburbanized during the Gilded Age, Leonia became known as an artists’ colony.
-Remnants of that art community are present today in Leonia’s sculptures, street art and an art gallery on the second floor of the borough’s brand-new municipal building.
+You can still see remnants of that art community today in Leonia’s sculptures, street art and an art gallery on the second floor of the borough’s brand-new municipal building.

 Vintage single-family homes